Impacts of MathILy Experiences

 Henry Hale: I came to MathILy hoping to find out more about the structure of learning as well as the content in higher math, and I now know a lot more than I did about what there is to know and how I can best learn it.

 Wen P.: One of my main goals in coming to MathILy was to branch out from my primarily contest math background...
+My studies in contest math would never have led me into Complex Analysis (which is the coolest math course I've taken), knot theory, or almost everything in my branch class.
 The branching out gave me the sense "math is awesome" again, since contest math tended to get somewhat repetitive (as in there were 4 main types of problems, using the same 4 major groups of technique) after my many years of doing it.

 Artur Amorim: I came here thinking that I knew more that I actually did.
 When I realized this, at first, it was a disappointment.
 But, after I saw that this was a good thing, because I could still learn a lot of things.